Death Date: 26/08/2012

 |Marital Status (at the time of death)||Married|

 |Parents||Father- Pandit Hari Kishan Hangal ( a government employee during the British Rule in India)

 Mother- Ragia Hundoo

 Some Lesser Known Facts About A. K. Hangal

-- A. K. Hangal was a veteran Indian actor, who started his film career at the age of 40 and has acted in more than 200 Bollywood movies for which, he has been awarded Padma Bhushan in 2006 by Dr. APJ Abdul Kalam.
+- A. K. Hangal was a veteran Indian actor who started his film career at the age of 40 and went on to act in more than 200 Bollywood films for which he was awarded Padma Bhushan in 2006 by Dr. APJ Abdul Kalam.

-- A. K. Hangal had a Kashmiri Pandit background, who had migrated to Peshawar.
+- A. K. Hangal belonged to a family of Kashmiri Pandit who had migrated to Peshawar from Lucknow.
 His grandfather was an assistant commissioner in the city of Peshawar.

-- In his childhood, he would visit the Parsi Theatrical Company along with his father in Peshawar.
-His father was very fond and would take up the seats in the front row of the theatre.
+- In his childhood, he would often visit the Parsi Theatrical Company along with his father in Peshawar.
+His father was very fond of drama and would take up the front row seats in the theatre.

 - In 1936, A. K. Hangal became a part of an amateur theatre group called “Shri Sangeet Priya Mandal.”